 In 2020, this double event is from now on organised jointly with Lima Film Festival PUCP and presents an annual selection of 12 works-in-progress in two sections: 6 films in March in Toulouse and 6 films in August in Lima.

 This initiative is the answer to an urgent request from Latin American producers and directors who are facing difficulties finalising their films due to a lack of funding.
 There very frequently exists a disparity between a director’s creativity and the funds available to these directors.

-Films in progress impulse the meeting and cooperation between the producers of the selected works-in-progress and european partners to make the films reach screens and audiences.
-With more than 300 profesionnals, among the most influencial on the european and international level, which take part each year to these two sessions, Films in progress is the unmissing and strategic meeting point with the latin american films and profesionnals conected to Latin América.
+Films in Progress propels the meeting and cooperation between producers of the selected works-in-progress and European partners to enable the films to reach screens and audiences.
+These two sessions contain more than 300 professionals who are among the most influential in Europe and internationally.
+Therefore, Films in Progress is the unmissable strategic meeting with Latin American films and professionals connected to Latin America.

-In the last years, Films in progress have contribute efficiently to the finalisation, difusion and comercialisation of the most remarkable latin american films: Tony Manero by Pablo Larraín, Gloria by Sebastián Lelio, Sangre by Amat Escalante, La sombra del caminante by Ciro Guerra, Los Perros by Marcela Said, Ixcanul by Jayro Bustamante, La Familia by Gustavo Rondón Córdova, Los tiburones by Lucía Garibaldi, Los silencios by Beatriz Seigner... among others.
+Over the last few years, Films in Progress has efficiently contributed to the finalisation, distribution and commercialisation of the most noteworthy Latin American films: Tony Manero by Pablo Larraín, Gloria by Sebastián Lelio, Sangre by Amat Escalante, La sombra del caminante by Ciro Guerra, Los Perros by Marcela Said, Ixcanul by Jayro Bustamante, La Familia by Gustavo Rondón Córdova, Los tiburones by Lucía Garibaldi, Los silencios by Beatriz Seigner, among others.

-By involving film professionals capable of contributing to their post-production, and by encouraging distributors and promoters to diversify their offer, San Sebastian and Toulouse hope to develop and strenghten with as much pragmatism and efficiency as possible, respect for and promotion of cultural diversity based on a spirit of solidarity and cooperation.
+By bringing together film professionals capable of contributing to those films’ post-production, and by encouraging distributors and promoters to diversify their offer, Lima and Toulouse hope to develop and strengthen, with as much pragmatism and efficiency as possible, the respect for the promotion of cultural diversity based on a spirit of solidarity and cooperation.